patrick-llgc/Learning-Deep-Learning/paper_notes/dorn.md

 Ordinal regression converts the convetional one-hot multi-class cls (MCC) into a series of binary classification.

+The idea was also corroborated in other studies such as [VectorMapNet](vectormapnet.md).

 #### Key ideas
 - The backbone is a conventional one that yields dense features.
 	- On dense features, ASPP (atrous spatial pyramid pooling) is used to generate multi-scale features but with the same resolution.